PATRIC3/p3_docs/docroot/cli_tutorial/cli_signature_clusters.rst

     482234.3    Streptococcus canis FSL Z3-227
     862969.3    Streptococcus constellatus subsp. pharyngis C1050

-The first command looks at all of the PATRIC genomes, keeps only those which have 'Streptococcus' within the *genome\_name* field, and writes out one line for each extracted *Streptococcus* genome.
+The first command looks at all of the BV-BRC genomes, keeps only those which have 'Streptococcus' within the *genome\_name* field, and writes out one line for each extracted *Streptococcus* genome.
 This is actually a fairly complex incantation, so we urge you to try to construct the